-Breast And Nipple Sensation After Breast Reconstruction
+Breast And Nipple Sensation After A Mastectomy

-Nerve Regeneration for Breast Reconstruction Patients
+Resensation for Breast Reconstruction Patients

 Dr. Spiegel’s approach to breast resensation has garnered much attention from the medical community.
 Her work on sensation recovery with DIEP Flap neurotization was presented at the annual meeting for the European Association of Plastic Surgery.